 Most riders use their support crew as their means of getting to the start at Au Gres but any means is ok as long as you have a way to get back to Ludington if you drop out or the race is cancelled.

-- Our recommendation is that racers be of performance levels at least somewhat similar with each other so the crew can stay in close proximity to all.
+- Can the crew support multiple riders?
+Yes.
+Our recommendation is that racers be of performance levels at least somewhat similar with each other so the crew can stay in close proximity to all.
 Or have a support vehicle stationary at each checkpoint if you have a large group.

 - You’ll likely drive together to the check-in and start so that no vehicles will be left at the start, but it’s not required.